 4. Employ a Work Breakdown Structure (WBS)

-6. Use clear tables/flow diagrams/illustrations when finalizing your project estimate
+6. Use clear tables/flow diagrams/illustrations when finalizing your software project estimate

-Cost breakdowns should be presented in a way similar as the following example document (with obvious adjustments to suit your project specifics):
+Cost breakdowns should be presented in a way similar to the following example document (with obvious adjustments to suit your project specifics):

 IT project cost estimation template sample

 The final stage of the (non-revised) project estimate is to present it to the management/client in a clear understandable manner that sets up realistic expectations.
 Management should be guided through each step of the development so that they have a good understanding of the whole development process.

 Hire expert developers for your next project